A quick warning about a new impersonation scam.

 The writer also receives a "Screenplay Agreement Form" with a lot of legalistic mumbo jumbo about warranties, security, limitation of liability, blah blah blah.
 It's all window dressing for this:

-So TransMedia is guaranteed to get at least $5,000 for a screenplay it will never deliver, even if the writer smells a rat and doesn't hand over the installment payments.
+So TransMedia is guaranteed to get at least $5,000 even if it never actually delivers the screenplay, and even if the writer smells a rat and doesn't hand over the installment payments.
 Not a bad payday for sending out a few emails and a fake contract.

 As is the case for many scammers, TransMedia's Illinois address is a virtual office.
 Its LLC is registered in the name of Colin Carroll of 1063 Inverness Drive in Antioch, IL; most likely Mr. Carroll is just a beard, and TransMedia is really operating out of the Philippines.
 I would also guess that Roth/Kirshenbaum and Bluegrass Films aren't the only real companies that TransMedia is impersonating.